 Lori works in many materials: large-scale bronze, mixed-media, concrete sculptures; multi-story wire suspensions; large textural panels and found-object assemblages; floating spirals; printmaking and photography; collage; and cut up boat installations in landscape.
 She also incorporates scent, lighting and night luminescence in her works.

 Her work has been exhibited at COP22 (Conference Of the Parties to the UN Agreement on Climate Change) where she was awarded “Trophee: Femme, Art Et Climate” by the Kingdom of Morocco and the United Nations Development Program for her art work exploring climate change across 8 countries.

 She had solo and group exhibtions inside COP22 and a solo show in a private palace.

-Lori Park’s work “The Dogs of Longleat House” - a historical depiction of the family dogs, as larger-than-life-size wire sculptures – is on permanent display at Longleat House, the Marquess of Bath’s estate in England.
+Lori's work “The Dogs of Longleat House” - a historical depiction of the Thynn family dogs as 10 larger-than-life wire sculptures – is on permanent display at Longleat House, Lord Bath’s estate in England.

 Her solo exhibition “Lori Park: Africa 10 Years Past To Present”was featured in the inaugural launch of the 1-54 Contemporary African Art Fair in Marrakech, Morocco 2018, with more than 100 of her works reflecting the influence of North Africa since her arrival to Morocco in 2005.